 In 2015, the Government of Alberta announced that it would be eliminating emissions from coal-powered generation by 2030.
-As a part of emissions elimination, 12 of Alberta’s 18 coal-fired power plants — which, combined, produce almost half of Alberta’s electricity — will be shut down in the next decade.
-The end-of-life dates for the remaining six range from 2036 to 2061.
+As a part of emissions elimination, all coal-fired power plants in the province will be converted to natural gas.
+The provincial phase-out of coal-powered generation is far ahead of schedule.
+In fact, Alberta is expected to be coal-free by 2024.

-Read on to learn about how this will affect the Alberta energy market, alternatives to coal-derived power, and how coal plants can affect our health and more.
+Read on to learn about how this will affect the Alberta energy market, the alternatives to coal-derived power, how coal plants can affect our health, and more.

 What are coal-fired power plants?

-Coal-fired power plants are power plants that combust coal to produce energy – according to The World Coal Association, coal-fuelled power plants currently fuel 38% of global electricity.
+Coal-fired power plants are power plants that combust coal to produce energy.
+As of 2023, coal supplies over a third of global electricity generation.

 Why is coal-powered energy being phased out?
 Why is it the government’s goal to phase out coal-powered generation by 2030?